-Lena Headey Reportedly Refused To Act In ‘Game of Thrones’ Scenes With Ex Who Played Bronn
+Lena Headey Reportedly Refused To Act In ‘Game Of Thrones’ Scenes With Ex Who Played Bronn

+(Warning: the following article contains several spoilers about the final season of Game of Thrones.)

-Game of Thrones never shied away from dramatic scenarios — but it seems that behind scenes were just as drama-filled.
-According to The Sun, Lena Headey, who played arch-villain and cruel queen Cersei Lannister, once had a dalliance with fellow Game of Thrones actor Jerome Flynn, also known as “brawny” bodyguard Bronn.
+Game of Thrones never shied away from dramatic scenarios — but it seems that the production set was equally rife with drama.
+According to The Sun, Lena Headey — who played arch-villain and cruel queen Cersei Lannister — once had a dalliance with fellow Game of Thrones actor Jerome Flynn, also known as the mercenary Bronn.

-However, the relationship ended on such poor terms that the source claims Headey feels intense animosity towards her former flame.
+However, the relationship reportedly ended on such poor terms that The Sun‘s source claims Headey still feels intense animosity towards her former flame.

 “She appears to have a genuine hate towards him.”

-The source also claimed that Headey “refused” to act alongside with Flynn.
+The source also claimed that Headey “refused” to act alongside Flynn.

 “Lena and Jerome have not filmed together due to a bad break-up.”